-Our letter examples
+Our sample of waiver letter

 A waiver letter is a formal written statement where you give up, voluntarily, a legal right, claim or privilege.
 A waiver can also state that people, or a company, do not have to obey a particular rule or law – in this case, the waiver letter will be written by an institution, an organization, or a person.
 This letter, like CLEP fee waiver, should be written clearly and using formal or official language.
 Reading a waiver letter sample can help you get a general idea on the language and the format you should use, as well as the points you have to explain.